fluid-player/fluid-player-docs/content/layout_configuration/index.md

 ## subtitlesEnabled
 Subtitles is discussed more [here](../subtitles).

-Set this parameter to **true** to have subtitles, provided tarck information given.
+Set this parameter to **true** to have subtitles, provided track information given.

 ```javascript
 fluidPlayer(